United States Edition

 • Medium

 Purple Ruffles likes a position of full sun and remember to water moderately.
 Keep in mind when planting that Purple Ruffles is thought of as half hardy, so it will need protecting in periods of cold weather.
-The USDA Hardiness Zones typically associated with Purple Ruffles are Zone 4 and Zone 10.
-Planting Purple Ruffles in loamy soil with a ph of between 5.5 and 7.0 is ideal for as it does best in weakly acidic soil to neutral soil.
+Planting Purple Ruffles in loamy, sandy and silty soil with a ph of between 5.5 and 7.0 is ideal for as it does best in weakly acidic soil to neutral soil.

 Growing Purple Ruffles from seed